 In 1987 the Board of Directors agreed to move the school headquarters from the Ramada Inn on Horizon Drive, across the street to the Grand Junction Hilton.
 This move, not only offered better classroom surroundings, but helped to improve the total Hotline School environment as well.
 Classroom facilities at the Field Site were moved to the south end of the field in 1990 and the rest of the facilities have also been moved to the south end of the training site.

 In 1993 registration was contracted out to Mesa State College at the Grand Junction Campus.
 Forrest Holgate, who was the Mesa State College instructor for the Electric Lineman’s program, had personally handled the Mesa Hotline registration for many years prior to the transfer to the Mesa State College Continuing Education Office.
-Today UTEC continues to register students, and provides additional administrative support to the Mesa Hotline School.
+Today, Event Masters registers students, and provides additional administrative support to the Mesa Hotline School.

 Today the Mesa Hotline School serves as a model for providing training for private owned and non-profit companies with a total membership of 65 members.
 Manufacturers and consultants combine in a total effort to offer the ultimate training in repair and maintenance on electrical transmission and distribution lines overhead and underground.

 With the expansion of the school to include training opportunities in underground installations and maintenance, the school provides instruction in about every type of line work that will confront workers on the job.
 The school is designed to acquaint and upgrade Linemen with approved practices and supervising skills used in the industry.
 Also, the school administers a lineman testing program which is given two times a year.
-The program is a full day with a written test given the first half day and an oral review given the second half of the day.
+This testing program was first started in 1986.
+The testing program is a full day with a written test given the first half day, and an oral review given the second half of the day.
 The test dates are centered around the main school meeting dates in January and July.
-This program was first started in 1986.
-There have been 35 sessions administered with 179 participants being successful in passing the testing procedure.
-The program will only allow 5 participants at each session and that person must have a minimum of 8,500 hours of work experience before they can be tested.